 Your immune system protects your body from infection.
 But when you have lupus, your immune system attacks your own tissues.
 This leads to tissue damage and illness.

-The symptoms of lupus differ from one person to another.
+The symptoms of lupus vary from one person to another.
 Some people have just a few symptoms, while others have many.
-In addition, there are many different symptoms of lupus because the disease can affect any part of the body.
-Some of the more common symptoms include:

 - Achy joints (arthralgia)

 - Fever higher than 100 F

 - Swollen joints (arthritis)

 - Ankle swelling

 - Pain in your chest when breathing deeply (pleurisy)